serverless/event-gateway/README.md

 # The Event Gateway

-Dataflow for serverless functions and services.
+Dataflow for event-driven, serverless architectures.

-## Description

 The Event Gateway is a layer-7 proxy and realtime dataflow engine.

-Philosophy:
+## Philosophy

 - Everything we care about is an event! (even calling a function)
 - Make it easy to share events across different systems!

-Motivating Problems:
+## Motivation

 - It is cumbersome to plug things into each other.
 This should be easy!
 Why do I need to set up a queue system to keep track of new user registrations or failed logins?
 - Introspection is terrible.
 There is no performant way to emit logs and metrics from a function.
 How do I know